 Supportive dads make a difference.
 That’s the conclusion of decades of research into how fathers affect the lives and educational success of their children.
 When dads are actively engaged in their kids’ education, students do better in school.
 They attend school more regularly, earn higher grades and test scores, participate in more school activities, and have fewer disciplinary incidents.
 There’s even evidence that they tend to enjoy school more.

 But in many households, dads tend to take a back seat on school-related stuff and defer those responsibilities to moms.
 Maybe that’s an extension of the division of labor that happens in so many families with children.
-Whatever the reason, it isn’t good for kids—or dads.
+Whatever the root cause, it isn’t good for kids—or dads.

 Most dads understand that supporting their kids’ education is a good idea, but they’re often unsure how to start.
 Look online, and you’ll find plenty of suggestions that focus on volunteering at school or joining the PTA.
 If you’re like me, though, those options aren’t that realistic.
 Working full-time, it’s hard for me to squeeze in extra time at school beyond events that feel more important, like parent-teacher conferences or student performances.
 Plus, while being present at school more often might help my kids see that I care about their education, it seems like there should be more direct ways to encourage their learning.